 If you like thrillers and art house films, opt for this Dutch movie, Spoorloos (The Vanishing in English).
-Released in 1988, it has a subtly creepy, grainy vibe on top of the thematic focus being, you know, serial killers—plus, there's a lot of sartorial inspiration.
+Released in 1988, it has a subtly creepy, grainy vibe, plus there's a lot of sartorial inspiration.
 It opens with the soon-to-be-missing protagonist sharing her recurring dream, and the rest is about her boyfriend, who obsessively searches for her throughout the years.
 It's a slow burn mystery, but the twists will definitely give you a good scare.

 American Psycho (2000)

 A serial-killing yuppie with a dry sense of humor is definitely not a winning combo in real life, but thoroughly entertaining in movie-form.
-Patrick Bateman (Christian Bale) will make you laugh, cry, scream, and analyze consumer culture.
-Oh!
-And there are several fun '80s fashion moments from Chloë Sevigny throughout.
+Patrick Bateman (Christian Bale) will make you laugh, cry, scream, and analyze consumer culture—and there are several fun '80s fashion moments from Chloë Sevigny throughout.

 Looking for a new thing to terrorize you and keep you up at night?
 Look no further than this clever but absolutely sickening story about a serial killer who targets victims who represent the seven deadly sins.
 The star-studded cast and compelling plot will keep your eyes glued to the screen, even during the stomach-churning scenes.